EsotericSoftware/kryo/README.md

 [![Build Status](https://jenkins.inoio.de/buildStatus/icon?job=kryo)](https://jenkins.inoio.de/job/kryo/)

-Please use the [Kryo discussion group](http://groups.google.com/group/kryo-users) for support.

-Kryo JARs are available on the [releases page](https://github.com/EsotericSoftware/kryo/releases) and at [Maven Central](http://search.maven.org/#browse|1975274176).
-Latest snapshots of Kryo including snapshot builds of master are in the [Sonatype Repository](https://oss.sonatype.org/content/repositories/snapshots/com/esotericsoftware/kryo/kryo).

-## Latest release is 2.24.0

-## New in relase 2.24.0

-The 2.24.0 release fixes many reported issues and improves stability and performance.
-It also introduces a new feature: [annotations](#class-fields-annotations) that can be used to indicate which serializer should be used for a given field of a class.

-See [ChangeLog](https://github.com/EsotericSoftware/kryo/blob/master/CHANGES.md) for more details about this release.

-## Overview

 Kryo is a fast and efficient object graph serialization framework for Java.
 The goals of the project are speed, efficiency, and an easy to use API.
 The project is useful any time objects need to be persisted, whether to a file, database, or over the network.

 Kryo can also perform automatic deep and shallow copying/cloning.
 This is direct copying from object to object, not object->bytes->object.